redFrik/udk12-Back_to_basics/udk141218/README.md

 }
 ```

-here we show an arduino nano, but it will work with any type of arduino (just double check it has an onboard regulator and can take 12V on the vin pin - most can).
+here in the picture is an arduino nano, but it will work with any type of arduino (just double check it has an onboard regulator and can take 12V on the vin pin - most can).

 ![mosfet_dcmotor](mosfet_dcmotor.png?raw=true "mosfet_dcmotor")